elberttl/Tokopedia-Product-Reviews-Finder/README.md

 `python main.py https://www.tokopedia.com/skintific/skintific-5x-ceramide-barrier-repair-moisture-gel-30g-30g cocok`

 You can use regex for the `text_to_find` argument.
-To find two or more words, wrap the text with doublq quotes `"cocok untuk kulit"`.
+To find two or more words, wrap the text with double quotes `"cocok untuk kulit"`.
 Regex usage example: `"cocok|sensitif"` to find the word cocok or sensitif.

 ### Save to file
 If you want to save the output to a file, use: